GregHilston/toolbox/docker/README.md

 ```
 ├── Dockerfile                              # Dockerfile defining a barebones system that one can try out this Toolbox in.
-├── docker-build.sh                         # Command to build our Docker image.
+├── docker-build.sh                         # Script to build our Docker image.
-├── docker-run.sh                           # Command to start a Docker container of our Docker image.
+├── docker-run.sh                           # Script to start a Docker container of our Docker image.
 ```

 ### To Build Image From `Dockerfile`